cakephp/docs/en/core-libraries/components/authentication.rst

 component settings you can use ``authError`` to customize the error used for when authorization fails::

-    $this->Auth->authError = "This error shows up with the user tries to access a part of the website that is protected.";
+    $this->Auth->authError = "This error shows up with the user tries to access" .
+                                "a part of the website that is protected.";

 .. versionchanged:: 2.4
    Sometimes, you want to display the authorization error only after